-Thankfully, a new solution called the Fair Food Program enforces a policy of zero tolerance for slavery on tomato farms.
+Thankfully, a new solution called the Fair Food Program has been proven successful.
+The Fair Food Program is working to enforce a policy of zero tolerance for slavery on tomato farms.

-But a major U.S. supermarket chain, Publix Super Markets, refuses to support the Fair Food Program.
-Publix continues to buy tomatoes from growers whose workers still toil beyond the reach of the Fair Food Program's proven protection from modern slavery.
+But a major U.S. supermarket chain, Publix Super Markets, is refusing to support the Fair Food Program.
+Publix continues to buy tomatoes from growers that are not partners of the Fair Food Program and where workers still toil beyond the reach of its proven protection from modern slavery.

-Tell Publix to make the right decision to join the Fair Food Program and fight modern slavery in the U.S. tomato industry.
+Tell Publix to make the right decision to join the Fair Food Program and ensure our tomatoes meet the highest human rights standards in the food industry today.

 Dear William Crenshaw, CEO Publix Super Markets Inc.,